Maplenormandy/maplenormandy.github.io/_pages/about.md

 Positions Held
 ======
-* Assistant Professor / Courant Instructor and Simons Faculty Fellow at the Courant Institute of Mathematical Sciences as NYU (2020-current)
+* Assistant Professor / Courant Instructor / Simons Faculty Fellow in the Mathematics Department of the Courant Institute at New York University (2020-current)
 * Research Assistant at MIT Plasma Science and Fusion Center (2015-2020)

 Education